-22(YingWen, 2014)
+Figure 2-3: Three-Axis Accelerometer In A Phone (YingWen, 2014)

 And maybe some beginners will ask how to get the three axes data from an iPhone.
-Exactly, there are lots of app creating the function to catch the efficient data directly from the phone.
-Introducing one free iPhone APP named “Physics Toolbox Sensor Suite”, which can get not only the data of accelerometer from the iPhone to email to your email box, but also Gyroscope which will be discuss in next chapter and Magnetometer sensor.
-The data of accelerometer and gyroscope from an iPhone in this thesis is almost caught by this APP.
+Exactly, there are some APPs creating the function to catch the efficient data directly from the phone, which can get not only the data of accelerometer from the iPhone to email to your email box, but also Gyroscope data which will be discuss in next chapter and Magnetometer sensor.

-Figure 2.
-3 Using a Three-Axis Accelerometer and GPS Module in a Smart Phone to Measure Walking Steps and Distance(Ying-Wen Bai, Chia-Hao Yu and Siao-Cian Wu)